programr-priyanka/javascript7.1/README.md

 Rules for creating Variable Name :-

--variable names are case sensetive i.e "a" & "A" is different.
+- variable names are case sensetive i.e "a" & "A" is different.
 - only Letter, Digits, Underscore, & special character is allowed.(white space is not allowed).
 - only letter, underscore & special character should be 1st character only.
 - reserved words cannot be a variable names.